EXECUTE NOW

 Step 6 - Validate

-commonplace-validate path/to/written-file.md
+commonplace-validate path/to/file.md

 Universal Mechanics